 Given the level of hydration for such a light lotion, too, we’d think that this moisturiser would be great for oily skin as well as dry.
 Plus it’s light enough for mature skin, too.

-An all-around great product and the current leader in our hunt for the best moisturiser.
+An all-around great product that was the leader in our hunt for the best moisturiser for a long time until it got usurped by Purito.

 £35 | Buy now